Temptation (Heaven 17 song): Composition and recording

 Carol Kenyon provided guest vocals on the recording and continued to work with the band on their studio albums Pleasure One (1986) and Teddy Bear, Duke & Psycho (1988).
-The song featured a 60-piece orchestra, arranged and conducted by John Wesley Barker, which was also featured on the single "Come Live with Me" and a third track on the parent album The Luxury Gap.
-In a 2016 interview, Ware said that he told Barker that he wanted the arrangement to be "sweeping and expressionistic", giving the theme from The Big Country as an example of the kind of sound required.
+The song featured a 23-piece orchestra, the instrumentation was single woodwind (flute, oboe, clarinet, bassoon, saxophone) brass quintet (2 B flat trumpets, 2 French horns, 2 tenor trombones, E flat tuba), Harp and strings (4 violins, 2 violas, 3 cellos, 1 double bass) arranged and conducted by John Wesley-Barker, which was also featured on the single "Come Live with Me" and a third track on the parent album The Luxury Gap.
+In a 2016 interview, Ware said that he told Wesley-Barker that he wanted the arrangement to be "sweeping and expressionistic", giving the theme from The Big Country as an example of the kind of sound required.

 Performance

 Heaven 17 performed this song on Top of the Pops 1000th edition in 1983.

 Critical reception

 Upon its release, the song was poorly received by Smash Hits reviewer Dave Rimmer who wrote: "The boys from the BEF seem hell-bent on making brilliant disco records.
 Unfortunately this isn't one of them.
 They've got all the right ideas, but seem to get them in the wrong order.
 And the smoochy vocal intro is horrid."

 Retrospectively, Record Collector reviewer Daryl Easlea stated in 2012 that "'Temptation' remains the best Northern soul single written in another era", and described it in an earlier review for the BBC as typical of the "superiority" of Heaven 17's "hooks and nuances, fluid funk and sultry soul."